-A recent study by the Medical College of Georgia found that medications to block the hormone aldosterone may greatly benefit hypertensive women.
+The study found that medications to block the hormone aldosterone may greatly benefit hypertensive women and lower their.

 What is Aldosterone?

 Aldosterone is a hormone more abundant in women than men, however, high levels of aldosterone can cause damage to the cardiovascular system.

 What does it do?

 Activation of this system occurs when there is decrease in blood flow to the kidneys following loss of blood volume or a drop in blood pressure (e.g. due to a hemorrhage) or decrease in plasma sodium concentration.

 Once salt levels and blood pressure are corrected and the body becomes re-hydrated, the level of renin in the bloodstream falls and therefore the amount of aldosterone in the blood also falls, meaning more water is excreted in the urine.

 The most common cause of high aldosterone levels is excess production.
 The symptoms include high blood pressure, low blood levels of potassium, an abnormal increase in blood volume and sometimes the blood becomes alkaline indirectly as a consequence of the action of aldosterone in promoting acid secretion.

 says Dr. Eric Belin de Chantemele, physiologist in the Vascular Biology Center and associate professor in the Department of Medicine at the Medical College of Georgia at Augusta University.

 “We are finding more evidence that higher aldosterone levels in women translate to higher blood pressure and that the most effective way to treat hypertensive women likely is to target this hormone and its receptor”

 Belin de Chantemele notes that clinical studies already have provided some evidence that mineralocorticoid receptor blockers, like the old hypertensive agent Aldactone, work better at reducing blood pressure and cardiovascular risk in women than men.

-How to Lower Blood Pressure Naturally.
+How to Lower Blood Pressure Fast & Naturally.

 RESPeRATE is the only non-drug, FDA-Cleared device for lowering blood pressure naturally.
 It is clinically proven, doctor recommended and has no side effects.

 RESPeRATE lowers blood pressure by relaxing constricted blood vessels which cause high blood pressure.
-RESPeRATE does so by harnessing the therapeutic power of slow paced breathing with prolonged exhalation in a way that is virtually impossible to achieve on your own.
+RESPeRATE does so by harnessing the therapeutic power of slow-paced breathing with prolonged exhalation in a way that is virtually impossible to achieve on your own.
 All you have to do is breathe along with RESPeRATE’s guiding tones.